Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Abstract

 \section{Abstract}

 Causal inference in spatial domains faces two intertwined challenges: (1)~unmeasured spatial factors, such as weather, air pollution, or mobility, that confound treatment and outcome, and (2)~interference from nearby treatments that violate standard no-interference assumptions.
 While existing methods typically address one by assuming away the other, we show they are deeply connected: \emph{interference reveals structure} in the latent confounder.
-Leveraging this insight, we propose the \textbf{Spatial Deconfounder}, a two-stage method that reconstructs a substitute confounder from local treatment vectors using a conditional variational autoencoder (CVAE) with a spatial prior, then estimates causal effects via a flexible outcome model.
-We show that this approach enables nonparametric identification of both direct and spillover effects under weak assumptions—without requiring multiple treatment types or a known model of the latent field.
-Empirically, we extend \texttt{SpaCE}, a benchmark suite for spatial confounding, to include treatment interference, and show that the Spatial Deconfounder consistently improves effect estimation across real-world datasets in environmental health and social science.
-By turning interference into a multi-cause signal, our framework bridges spatial and deconfounding literatures to advance robust causal inference in structured data.
+Leveraging this insight, we propose the \textbf{Spatial Deconfounder}, a two-stage method that reconstructs a substitute confounder from local treatment vectors using a conditional variational autoencoder (C-VAE) with a spatial prior, then estimates causal effects with a flexible outcome model.
+We show that this enables nonparametric identification of direct and spillover effects under weak assumptions—without multiple treatment types or a known latent-field model.
+Empirically, we extend \texttt{SpaCE}, a benchmark suite for spatial confounding, to include treatment interference, and show that the Spatial Deconfounder consistently improves effect estimation across real-world environmental health and social science datasets.
+By turning local interference into a multi-cause proxy for latent spatial confounding, our framework advances robust causal inference for spatial data.